General software system theory and design trade offs

 to specify and code business rules?

-In classical
+In classical cybernetics, systems exhibit

-cybernetics, systems exhibit regular or repeatable behaviors.
+regular or repeatable behaviors.

-Generally, the behaviors are performed by some actor(s) and modify some structure(s) or state variables.
+The behaviors are performed by some actor(s) and modify some structure(s) or state variables.

 That is the kind of system most system theorists are interested in.

-more particular system of interest here is a software system.
+system of interest here is a software system.

-is a discrete event-driven system.
+It is a discrete

-responds to input events (messages) by performing processes.
+events (messages) by performing processes.

-It
+It is deterministic;

 |

-Behavioral perspective |
+Behavioral

 Structural